elasekness/RNASeq_workshop/Day1.md

 > Here we are using a pipe, designated by **`|`** to capture the output of grep and pass it to another command (**`head`**). <br>
 > Piping is a really useful skill to learn for parsing and processing data more efficiently. <br>
-> Note that you can string many pipes together, if necessary. <br>
-> As is the case for most operations conducted in Linux, there are multiple ways to do things. <br>
-> Use the manual page for grep to find an alternative way to obtain the first five header lines (**`man grep`**).
+> Use the manual page for grep to find an alternative way to obtain the first five header lines (**`man grep`**). <br>
+> As is the case for most operations conducted in Linux, there are multiple ways to do things.

 <br>